Legislation about work and cancer

 Harassment is covered under both the Equality Act and the DDA.
 Disability harassment is when someone experiences unwanted behaviour related to their disability, which causes them to feel intimidated, degraded or offended.

 After her chemotherapy, Rebecca’s colleagues were always teasing her about her hair loss.
 She felt humiliated but didn’t feel able to challenge them.
 She complained to her manager, who then spoke to the staff.

-Victimisation (applies in England, Scotland, Wales and parts of Northern Ireland)
+Victimisation (applies in England, Scotland, Wales and in part in Northern Ireland)

 Victimisation is when an employer treats someone badly because they made a complaint under the Equality Act or the DDA, helped someone else to make a complaint, or because the employer thinks that they may be planning to make a complaint.
 This protection applies whether or not the person is disabled.

 Jim’s boss was being awkward about his request for time off for a chemotherapy appointment.
 Jim reported the problem to the human resources department.
 The HR manager told Jim’s boss that she had to give him the time off.
 Jim’s boss was angry that Jim spoke to a different department.
 She then stopped Jim from going on a training course and gave him a poor appraisal.

 Under the Equality Act, but not the DDA, a victim doesn’t need to prove that they have been treated less favourably than someone who has not made a complaint.
 They only need to show that they were treated badly and they believe it was because of their complaint.
 There is no protection if the employee has been intentionally dishonest.